Zadie Smith

-Zadie Smith FRSL (born Sadie; 25 October 1975) is an English novelist, essayist, and short-story writer.
-Her debut novel, White Teeth (2000), immediately became a best-seller and won a number of awards.
-She has been a tenured professor in the Creative Writing faculty of New York University since September 2010.
+Zadie Smith FRSL (born Sadie Smith; 25 October 1975) is an English novelist, essayist, and short-story writer.
+Her debut novel, White Teeth, published in 2000, was an immediate best-seller and won a number of awards.
+Smith became a tenured professor in the Creative Writing faculty of New York University in September 2010.

-Biography
+Early life and education

-Sadie Smith was born on 25 October 1975 in Willesden to a Jamaican mother, Yvonne Bailey, and an English father, Harvey Smith, who was 30 years his wife's senior.
+Zadie Smith was born on 25 October 1975 in Willesden, north-west London, to a Jamaican mother, Yvonne Bailey, and an English father, Harvey Smith, who was 30 years his wife's senior.
 At the age of 14, she changed her name from Sadie to Zadie.

 Smith's mother grew up in Jamaica and emigrated to England in 1969.
 Smith's parents divorced when she was a teenager.
 She has a half-sister, a half-brother, and two younger brothers (one is the rapper and stand-up comedian Doc Brown, and the other is the rapper Luc Skyz).
 As a child, Smith was fond of tap dancing, and in her teenage years, she considered a career in musical theatre.
-While at university, Smith earned money as a jazz singer, and wanted to become a journalist.
-Despite earlier ambitions, literature emerged as her principal interest.
+While at university, she earned money as a jazz singer, and wanted to become a journalist.

-Education

-Smith attended the local state schools, Malorees Junior School and Hampstead Comprehensive School, then King's College, Cambridge, where she studied English literature.
+Smith attended the local schools, Malorees Junior School and Hampstead Comprehensive School, then King's College, Cambridge, where she studied English literature.
 In an interview with The Guardian in 2000, Smith corrected a newspaper assertion that she left Cambridge with a double First.
-"Actually, I got a Third in my Part Ones", she said.
+"Actually, I got a Third in my Part Ones," she said.
 She graduated with upper second-class honours.
-While at university Smith auditioned unsuccessfully for the Cambridge Footlights.
+While at university, she auditioned unsuccessfully for the Cambridge Footlights.

 At Cambridge, Smith published a number of short stories in a collection of new student writing called The Mays Anthology.
 They attracted the attention of a publisher, who offered her a contract for her first novel.
-Smith decided to contact a literary agent and was taken on by A. P. Watt.
+She decided to contact a literary agent and was taken on by A. P. Watt.
 Smith returned to guest-edit the anthology in 2001.